 HotPopRobot is a maker-family enterprise co-founded in 2014 by Artash (12 years), Arushi (9 years), Rati and Vikas to bring discussions on Science, Space Exploration, Astronomy, and Technology in our everyday conversation.
 It encourages families, kids and youths to become creators (and not consumers), by undertaking projects on space, robotics, coding, and science.

 It fired our imagination.
-It is only when we set our vision and goals ambitious in science and space exploration can we answer the bigger question:
+It is only when we set our vision and goals ambitious can we solve the bigger inter-generational challenges:

 Are we the only ones out there in the Universe?

-For the moment, the answer lies in opportunities we can create for the next generation to become excited about science, astronomy and space exploration!
+For the moment, the answer lies in opportunities we can create for the next generation to become excited about science, life, making things, and space exploration!

 We do several outreach events every year through Maker Festivals, NASA and Canadian Space Apps Challenges, Ontario Science Centre, MakerExpo NASA Youth Space Apps Challenge, Science Rendezvous, school fairs, and community events.